 Slots Special Symbols

-Slot machines were once associated with fruit symbols, bars, and bells, but nowadays, the variety of themes and features in modern video slots has led to the introduction of many interesting symbols, often referred to as special symbols.
-These are various themed images that have different functions in the game – they can substitute for other symbols, trigger free spins or bonus features, and many more.
+Slot machines were once associated with fruit symbols, bars, and bells, but today the variety of themes and features in modern video slots has introduced many interesting symbols, often referred to as special symbols.
+These themed images have different functions in the game: they can substitute for other symbols, trigger free spins or bonus features, and more.

-Before looking into the feature-rich video slots found today online and in land-based casinos, we need to see how it all started.
-The evolution of slots and their symbols has begun more than a century ago and the slow modernizing of these games laid the foundations of today’s multi-billion gambling industry.
+Before we look into the feature-rich video slots available online and in land-based casinos today, we need to see how it all started.
+The evolution of slots and their symbols began more than a century ago, and the gradual modernization of these games laid the foundation for today’s multi-billion-dollar gambling industry.

 Standard Symbols in Slots